MEDICAL PACKAGE TESTING

 Chevron Peel Pouch

-Most commonly used for sterile medical products that don’t require the rigidity or other protective characteristics of a thermoformed tray.
+These are most commonly used for sterile medical products that don’t require the rigidity or other protective characteristics of a thermoformed tray.
+The most popular materials used in this pouch construction are a Tyvek back and a clear film face.

 Corner Peel Pouch